mlaa/cbox-auth/README.md

   - Should create that forum in BP and add all members to it, except for those members that are not yet on the Commons.
   - [ ] New forum created in Oracle, excluded from Commons.
     - Nothing should happen on Commons side.
- * [ ] BP user leaves a committee or discussion group.
+ * [x] 0212 15:31 BP user leaves a committee or discussion group.
   - If that group exists in Oracle, the user should be removed from the group in Oracle.
- * [ ] BP user joins a discussion group or committee.
+ * [x] 0212 15:31 BP user joins a discussion group or committee.
   - If that group exists in Oracle, the user should be added to the group in Oracle.
  * [ ] User visits his or her own Portfolio page.
   - Name, title, institutional affiliation, and groups for that user's own portfolio should be synced with Oracle every hour.